ElleNaazB/Project-1/README.md

 ### Revenue VS Profit Margin

-From the comparison of the following graphs, it is noted that Amazon is generating the highest revenue of 575 billion whereas profit margin remains low.
-We noted is due to competitive pricing strategies or new investments strategies.
+From the comparison of the following graphs, it is noted that Amazon is generating the highest revenue of 575 billion.
+When further explored we identified Amazon has more product offerings as compared to other companies.
+In contrast profit margin for Amazon remains low.
+We noted it is mainly due to initiation of new strategies such as AWS.

-Even if, NVDA has the lowest revenue across 5 companies, it is showing the highest profit margin of on or above 0.40.
+NVDA had the lowest revenue across 5 companies however, it is showing the highest profit margin of above 40%.
 When further explored it was noted tech giants including Google, Meta and others are massively using NVIDIA produced chips to drive their AI technologies.

-With the 307 billions of total revenue, Google was able to gain approximately 0.20 profit margin.
+With the 307 billions of total revenue, Google was able to gain approximately 20% profit margin.

 <img src="https://github.com/ElleNaazB/Project-1/blob/Santosh/IMAGE3.png"> <img src="https://github.com/ElleNaazB/Project-1/blob/Santosh/IMAGE4.png">